155「ふとまにと神習ひゆくみそぎ業神の立てたる合気なりけり。」- 植芝盛平

 Translation, Notes, Commentary, and Research by Latex G. N. R. Space-Coyote

 Ueshiba, M. (2025). 植芝盛平道歌–155: Futomani misogi (L. G. N. R. Space-Coyote, Trans.; OpenAI ChatGPT-5 Pro, Ed.).
-Shugyokai.org. https://shugyokai.org/tkbi (Original work published 1977)
+Shugyokai.org. https://shugyokai.org/tkbi (Original work compiled 1977)

-In waka diction it can evoke ancient divine order / ordinance. 布斗麻邇 (Futomani) is an accepted classical orthography for ふとまに, the early shoulder‑blade divination / futomani attested already in the Kojiki. 禊 (misogi), 業 (waza, ‘practice/act’), and the kyūjitai 氣 reflect classical conventions prior to the modern script reforms.
+In waka diction it can evoke ancient divine order / ordinance. 布斗麻邇 (futomani) is an accepted classical orthography for ふとまに, the early shoulder‑blade divination / futomani attested already in the Kojiki. 禊 (misogi), 業 (waza, ‘practice/ act’), and the kyūjitai 氣 reflect classical conventions prior to the modern script reforms.

-to)— after futomani functions as a quotative / according‑to marker (“as per / with … as the rule / word”), a normal bungo usage when aligning an action or norm with an authoritative word or custom; general bungo grammar.
+と(to)— after futomani functions as a quotative / according‑to marker (“as per / with … as the rule / word”), a normal bungo usage when aligning an action or norm with an authoritative word or custom; general bungo grammar.

-kami)— divine; god(s).
+神(kami)— divine; divinity; god(s).

 神習ひゆく / 神習ひ行く(かみならひゆく; kami narai yuku)— narau (習ふ, ‘to learn; emulate; follow custom’) in ren’yōkei (narai) compounded with yuku (行く, classical ゆく) ‘to proceed / continue’: “to go on in divine training / according to divine custom”.

 みそぎ業 / 禊業(みそぎわざ; misogi waza)— misogi (ritual ablution / purification) + waza (‘act, practice, technique’); misogi is ritual ablution / purification foundational in Shintō myth and practice (Izanagi at Awagihara).
-Waza ‘act / practice’ makes it “the purificatory praxis.” 禊 – misogi; purification closely paired with harae / harai in Shinto; Ueshiba framed Aikido training as continuous misogi.
+Waza ‘act / practice’ makes it “the purificatory praxis.” 禊 – misogi; purification closely paired with harae / harai in Shintō; Ueshiba framed aikidō training as continuous misogi.

-合氣なりけり(あいきなりけり; aiki nari keri)— nari (copula) + keri (exclamatory / discovery past), a sentence‑final waka cadence signalibng realization / insight: “indeed, (this) is Aiki”; the kyūjitai 氣 is consistent with pre‑reform orthography.
+合氣なりけり(あいきなりけり; aiki nari keri)— nari (copula) + keri (exclamatory / discovery past), a sentence‑final waka cadence signalize realization / insight: “indeed, (this) is Aiki”; the kyūjitai 氣 is consistent with pre‑reform orthography.
 For waka diction and the role of ‑けり as a poetic closure, see classical poetics.

 Overall sense.
-“According to futomani, the misogi practices that proceed as divine training are the Aiki that the kami have established — indeed they are.”
+“According to futomani, the misogi practices that proceed as divine training are the aiki that the kami have established — indeed they are.”

 Contextual gloss (religion & budō).
 Ueshiba repeatedly framed aikidō training as misogi and as alignment with the divine through practices like kotodama; recent scholarship interprets his aikidō as ritualized, world‑ordering praxis.